 Skip breakfast at your hotel and head north to Indian Gardens Cafe & Market in beautiful Oak Creek Canyon.
 This historic establishment was built in 1947 to meet the needs of the growing community.
-It has served as a general store, gas station, bar, ice cream parlor, antique store, and sandwich shop — just to name a few.
+It has served as a general store, gas station, bar, ice cream parlor, antique store, and sandwich shop, just to name a few.
 Southwest breakfast options include the breakfast burrito, chorizo and egg tacos, and Chilaquiles—two fried eggs over tortilla chips, tossed with traditional red chile enchilada sauce, melted cheese, avocado, and lime-cilantro crema.

-Treat yourself to an exclusive dining experience at Cress on Oak Creek at L'Auberge de Sedona.
+Later, treat yourself to an exclusive dining experience at Cress on Oak Creek at L'Auberge de Sedona.
 The outdoor patio set along the banks of babbling Oak Creek will take your breath away.
 The dinner menu features seasonal dishes created from locally-sourced and thoughtfully selected ingredients.
 This rare and refined dining experience is one you will never forget.

-Indulge in a day of Arizona wine tasting and history on the Verde Valley Wine Trail.
+For a lower-key adventure, indulge in a day of Arizona wine tasting and history on the Verde Valley Wine Trail.
 Choose from a number of wineries and tasting rooms as you ride through the countryside and canyons surrounding the cities of Sedona, Cottonwood, Clarkdale, Cornville, and Jerome.
 In addition to wine, Cottonwood is home to Desert Diamond Distillery and THAT Brewery.
 Be sure to choose a designated driver, or book door-to-door transportation through Sedona Wine Adventures.